-Republic Day Parade At New Delhi
+Republic Day Parade At New Kartavya Path

 The day starts off with the Prime Minister laying a floral wreath at the Amar Jawan Jyoti to commemorate the martyrs, who sacrificed their lives for the nation.
-This memorial is situated at India Gate at one end of Rajpath.
+This memorial is situated at India Gate at one end of Kartavya Path.
 A two minute silence is observed in the memory of these unknown soldiers.
-The Prime Minister is then driven to the main dais at Rajpath, where he is joined by the President and other dignitaries.
+The Prime Minister is then driven to the main dais at Kartavya Path, where he is joined by the President and other dignitaries.
 The President then unfurls the Indian flag which is immediately followed by the National Anthem.
 He is then accompanied by the honorable Head of State or Government from a foreign country as the Chief Guest.
 Soon after, a 21 gun salute is presented.

 The President comes forward to award the medals for bravery, such as the Ashok Chakra and Kirti Chakra to the people who have shown exceptional excellence in their respective fields.
 This marks the beginning of the parade by the three regiments of the Armed Forces, namely the Army, the Navy and the Air Force.
 Dressed in their finery and official decorations, the soldiers march past, bringing down their weapons, while passing by the President as a gesture of respect towards the head.
 The President, who serves as the Commander-in-Chief of the Indian Armed Forces, comes forward and takes the salute.
 The winners of the gallantry awards also pass by in open jeeps.
 Kids, who have won National Bravery Awards, pass by on elephants.